xwj-june/xwj-june.github.io/_posts/2024-05-18-productivity.markdown

 So please put the effort into planning includes determining the goal and understanding what needs to be done to get there.
 Nobody likes the feeling of wasting time and energy.

-There are two simply actions and one reminder

-In daily life, generally be happy.
-If you cannot resist to something that is not good, you generally know what outcome is.
-So think about it in front, hopefully it could alert you and stop.
+In daily life, be happy.
+If you cannot resist to something that is not good, you generally know what outcome is but avoid facing it.
+Think about the result in front, hopefully it could alert you and stop.

 At work, it is very straightforward, understand and confirm the expected outcome (in writing if possible).

 ### **Start working is the best way to beat procrastination**

-> Nothing magic, it is just doing.
+> Nothing magic, just start doing.
 >

 You want to do something now, so get starting.
 Get everything you need to get it done.
 Beside the necessary tools that you need, the following could also be helpful.

-a cup of water may not be enough, so get a bottle of it;
+- a cup of water may not be enough, so get a bottle of it;

-a headphone if you are in a noise environment but you need to be focus;
+- a headphone if you are in a noise environment but you need to be focus;

-a phone that in focus mode (zero-notification)
+- a phone that in focus mode (zero-notification)

 Next, start a Pomodoro timer, it don’t mean much except telling you are in a focus mode now. so keep doing what you suppose to do until the time’s up.
 And make sure to take a break and do something fun.